 d.
 In coordination with the Secretaries of the Military Departments and the Director, DHA, develops program planning, allocation, and use of healthcare resources for medical-care case management activities related to the RCP.

 e.
-In coordination with the Executive in Charge, Veterans Health Administration (VHA), develops medically related processes, procedures, and standards for the transition of RSMs from DoW care and treatment to the Department of Veterans Affairs (VA) care, treatment, and rehabilitation in accordance with Section 1614 of PL 110-181 and December 17, 2024 Memorandum of Understanding (MOU) between the DoD and the VA.
+In coordination with the Executive in Charge, Veterans Health Administration (VHA), develops medically related processes, procedures, and standards for the transition of RSMs from DoW care and treatment to the Department of Veterans Affairs (VA) care, treatment, and rehabilitation in accordance with Section 1614 of PL 110-181, including updating the December 17, 2024 Memorandum of Understanding (MOU) between the DoD and the VA as necessary.

 f.
 Provides oversight on the implementation of adaptive sports and reconditioning, education, and employment programs for RSMs.